microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     >**Note**: Open the **schema\tables\NW-psql.sql** file.
 Notice that all table names are lowercase--using uppercase names for tables and/or columns will require quotations whenever referenced.
 Furthermore, ora2pg converts data types fairly well.
 If you have strong knowledge of the stored data, you can modify types to improve performance.
 You can export individual table schemas in separate files to facilitate the review.

 3. Execute the PostgreSQL commands against the PostgreSQL database.
 You can use any PostgreSQL database client.
-One way to execute a SQL file against a PostgreSQL database is through the **psql** utility located at the `C:\Program Files\pgAdmin 4\v5\runtime` directory.
-Just as we did in task 4, append this location to the system PATH variable.
-Note that you will need to restart your command prompt windows for the change to take effect.
+One way to execute a SQL file against a PostgreSQL database is through the **psql** utility located at the `C:\Program Files\pgAdmin 4\v6\runtime` directory.
+Just as we did in task 4, append this location to the system PATH variable. **Note that you will need to restart your command prompt windows for the change to take effect.**

     ![Screenshot showing the process to add psql to the PATH variable.](./media/adding-psql-loc-to-path-x64.png "Adding psql to PATH variable")